pgagarinov/pytorch-ml-devenv/README.md

-# PyTorch HyperLight ML Development Environment
+# PyTorch ML Development Environment
 is a set of modern ML-oriented conda and pip packages with versions carefully chosen to make sure a seamless and conflict-free integration.

 ## Prerequisites Features